Advancing Columbia University’s Work to Combat Antisemitism

 Our responses include the University’s swift condemnation and investigation into the January 21, 2025, classroom disruption and January 29, 2025, incidents of vandalism; the immediate response to the use of violent imagery by an unsanctioned student group in early February; and the University’s quick actions to respond to and investigate the May 7, 2025, disruption of Butler Library.
 We encourage you to review each of the linked pages for further information, and a complete list of University statements is available here.

 We are frequently asked why we are not more transparent about disciplinary consequences.
 Student privacy laws, including the Family Educational Rights and Privacy Act (FERPA), often prohibit discussion of individual cases.
 We announced that the Columbia University Judicial Board issued sanctions to students ranging from multiyear suspensions, temporary degree revocations, and expulsions related to the occupation of Hamilton Hall in the spring of 2024.
-After a graduate student inserted unrelated political views within the lab notes for a class session in January 2025, we announced that this was an unacceptable breach of policy and apologized to the students enrolled in the class.
 We are committed to publishing aggregated disciplinary statistics when doing so does not reveal the identity of individual students, and we hope to begin later this year.
 Even when we are legally prohibited from discussing individual student records, we will continue to condemn discrimination, harassment, and antisemitic acts publicly and forcefully, and will provide broad transparency, whenever possible and consistent with our legal obligations, concerning enforcement of our Rules and policies.
 We are committed to protecting the safety of the Jewish and Israeli community at Columbia.

 Columbia Must Be a Place Where Everyone Feels Safe, Supported, and Respected